jbiatek/BSGRulebook/rulebook.md

 - Move to non-Cylon locations (or be sent to the Brig or Sickbay).
 - Use abilities or actions on non-Treachery Skill cards, Quorum cards, Mutiny cards, or their old human character sheet, including their once per game/Miracle ability.
     - They *are* allowed to use the abilities on Treachery cards, unlike human players.
-- Be the target of an Executive Order.
+- Be the target of an "Executive Order" or Quorum cards.
     - If a Cylon reveals as the first action of an Executive Order, they are not allowed to use the second action.
 - Contribute more than 1 card to Skill Checks.
 - Reveal Loyalty cards that say "immediately reveal this card".